Tim Burgess (politician): Political career

 Burgess chaired the Queen Anne Community Council in the 1990s and served on the Seattle Ethics and Elections Commission from 1989 to 2001, chairing the commission for five years.
 Burgess publicly criticized city councilmembers for their ties to organized crime and campaign-finance violations during the Strippergate scandal of 2003, taking a leading role in calling for accountability in his position as former ethics commissioner.

 Burgess began considering a run for the Seattle City Council in late 2006, while on a bike trip in Italy during his retirement.
 He announced his candidacy in January 2007, intending to run against one-term incumbent David Della.
 Burgess was the only challenger to Della, advancing automatically to the November general election.
 Burgess was criticized by Della for his advertisement agency's work for a conservative Christian group that opposes abortion and gay marriage, despite Burgess's personal beliefs.
 Burgess received the endorsement of The Seattle Times, along with several state and local politicians, and ultimately won in the election with 64 percent of votes.
 The race for Position 8 was the most expensive in city council history, with Burgess raising $64,000 of his $293,000 using his own money.

 Burgess was sworn in as a new councilmember in January 2008 and was elected to chair the Public Safety, Human Services and Education Committee.

 Burgess was re-elected by 83 percent of voters in the November 2011 election, defeating architect David Schraer.

 Burgess ran for mayor in the 2013 mayoral election, looking to unseat incumbent Mike McGinn, but dropped out before the primary filing deadline.
 He endorsed Ed Murray, who later was elected mayor.
 Burgess was named Council President from 2014 to 2015.
 He was elected to a third term in 2015, defeating Jon Grant with over 60 percent of votes.
 Burgess announced that he would not seek re-election in 2017, as he was one of the most senior councilmembers and sought to step aside and "move on".

 After the resignation of Mayor Ed Murray on September 13, 2017, Burgess was named as a leading candidate to become interim mayor until November.
 Council President and acting mayor Bruce Harrell declined to continue the term, and Burgess was elected to the role of mayor in a 5–1 vote of the city council on September 18, 2017.
 His 71-day term as mayor, which he described as "accidental", included the signing of the 2018 budget.
 After the certification of the 2017 mayoral election results on November 28, 2017, Jenny Durkan became mayor.

+Burgess rejoined the city government in 2022 as the Director of Strategic Initiatives under mayor Bruce Harrell.
+He was named deputy mayor in June 2023 following the resignation of Monisha Harrell.